-The Moto Insta-Share is a pico projector you attach to the phone which can beam an image or video measuring up to 70-inches diagonally from any angle, onto any surface.It also has a built in loudspeaker.
+The Moto Insta-Share is a pico projector which can beam an image or video measuring up to 70-inches diagonally from any angle, onto any surface.It also has a built in loudspeaker.

 Moto Mods Developer Program

-We could see all kinds of stuff, from secondary displays and alternative speaker systems to computer docking solutions.
-It's very likely we'll also see a bunch of third party Style Shells, offering more variations in style and color to the ones being offered by the Moto team.
+We could see all kinds of stuff coming to light, from secondary displays and alternative speaker systems, to computer docking solutions.
+It's very likely we'll also see a bunch of third party Style Shells, offering more variations in style and colour.

-One concept on show at the Moto launch was called OneCompute which brings Windows Phone Continuum-like features to Android, turning it in to a desktop computer of sorts.
-It reminds us a lot of the old Motorola Atrix LapDock system.
-The Moto Z attaches to the Mod, which is then placed into a cradle and linked to a hub containing various USB, HDMI and power ports which connects to a monitor.
+One concept on show at the Moto launch was called OneCompute, a Windows Phone-style Continuum-like feature for Android, with the ability to turn the Moto Z phones into a desktop computer of sorts.
+The phone attaches to the Mod, which is then placed into a cradle and linked to a hub containing various USB, HDMI and power ports which connects to a monitor.